 1. S-elect it.
 The first step is to select the thing you wish to have.
 Choose exactly what must it be, with as much detail as possible: the brand, the color etc. You have to know exactly what you want.

 2. P-roject it.
 The next thing is to imagine yourself already having it.
 If it’s about your new car, then how do you feel sitting in it?
 What's the scent your nostrils catch inside?
 How the engine sounds?
 How soft is the seat you are sitting in?
 What is it made of?
 Imagine driving it, cleaning it etc. The more detail, backed with positive emotions (this is important!), the better.
 Visualization meditation is a good method to accomplish this step.

 After entering a contest and waiting for the results, Helene always did this visualization every single day and continuously.
 It is also important to have faith, so that no negative feelings and doubts will arise.
 If they do, they simply neutralize the positive work you have done and there will be no result at all.

 3. E-xpect it.
 You must be absolutely certain that the thing will come.
 No doubts.
 It’s like ordering something from a catalog: you have the certainty that it’ll come, only time may vary.

 4. C-ollect it.
 Now it’s time to get it.
 You may be required to take some small action to actually go and receive it.

 One thing she always said, is that there is no failure, only delay in results.
-When after weeks or months of projecting and expecting there is still no sign of the desired thing, it is required to be patient and to continue believing – it’s just another delay in results.
+When after weeks or months of projecting and expecting there is still no sign of the desired thing, you still have be patient and continue believing – it’s just another delay in results.